lustoo/OGB_link_prediction/README.md

-We introduce an additional anchor sampling strategy and modify the aggregation stage of GraphSAGE.
-Results show that our strategy and modification surpass existing methods by a large extent.
+We use multiple anchor sets selected from random sampling to encode distance information for edges on graph.
+We also modify the aggregation stage of GraphSAGE to incorporate edge information.

 ## Train and Predict